axanthos/orange3-textable/docs/rst/table_construction_widgets.rst

 data in the internal format of Orange Textable.
-They are thus ultimately responsible for converting text to tables, either by counting items (:ref:`Count`), by measuring their length (:ref:`Length`), by quantifying their diversity (:ref:`Variety`), or by exploiting categorical information associated with them (:ref:`Category`).
-Finally, widget :ref:`Context` makes it possible to build concordances and collocation lists.
+They are thus ultimately responsible for converting text to tables, either by counting items (:ref:`Count`), by measuring their length (:ref:`Length`), by quantifying their diversity (:ref:`Variety`).
+Widget :ref:`Cooccurrence` makes it possible to measure the tendency of text units to occur in the same contexts, while :ref:`Context` serves to build concordances and collocation lists.
+Finally, :ref:`Category` exploits categorical information associated with segmentations.

 .. toctree::
     :maxdepth: 1